PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 changes profile identity, the next authoritative run starts with a clean output directory rather than resuming results produced by the older profile.

+Expected or repeated quick-ceiling timeouts follow the same evidence-first policy.
+Preserve the complete timed-out run before changing a profile; compare completed artifacts and prior successful accuracy evidence to distinguish runtime variance from a semantic regression.
+A model that is no longer reliably short is retained as excluded history with a normalized reason such as `repeated_quick_ceiling_timeout`.
+Do not increase the quick ceiling or change converter source merely to keep that model in the short-runtime set.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and